edgedb/edgedb/docs/tutorial/graphql.rst

     ......... };
     CONFIGURE SYSTEM

-This will expose :ref:`GraphQL API <ref_graphql_index>` on port 8888.
+This will expose :ref:`GraphQL API <ref_graphql_index>` on port 8888
+(you can also specify any other port that you want).
 Pointing your browser to ``http://127.0.0.1:8888/explore`` will bring up a `GraphiQL`_ interface to EdgeDB.
 This interface can be used to try out queries and explore the GraphQL capabilities.

 .. _`GraphiQL`:
                 https://github.com/graphql/graphiql